seekinginfiniteloop/Amazon_Job_Alertbot/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+I'll be adding a SAM template for automated deployment soon; in the meantime:

 The script is ready to deploy as a Lambda function.
 To get it running, you need to:

 ### On Your Computer: